Common Myths Among Young Drivers

 Modern vehicles generally recommend an oil change every 7,500 miles — more than twice the distance those service station ads warn you about.
 One type of synthetic oil even claims to last as long as 15,000 miles, though that's probably stretching it.
 The best advice is to follow the recommended schedule in your car's owner's manual.
 If you often tow trailers or drive in stop-and-go traffic or extreme weather conditions, then change the oil more frequently.

-Jim Williams, senior manager at the American Petroleum Institute, says some gas companies put extra detergents in their premium grade, which might warrant an experimental tank or two to determine whether or not there's improved performance.
+Some gas companies put extra detergents in their premium grade, which might warrant an experimental tank or two to determine whether there's improved performance.
 Many premium-grade "improvements" are just marketing gimmicks, so do your research.
 Before experimenting, ask yourself if you really need premium gas.
 Has your engine's performance significantly deteriorated?
 A tank of premium might seem necessary, but realize you might be masking a more serious problem.
 It's often best to follow your owner's manual.

 Myth No. 3: Keep your dashboard and tires shiny by frequently wiping them with protectant compounds.
 Dashboards gather dust and tires lose their shine; it's inevitable with use.
 Frequent use of various protectant compounds available to consumers, however, can actually do more harm than good.
-Many dashboard cleaners leave a shiny glare and slippery surface, which are hardly the results you want to aid in safe driving.
+Many dashboard cleaners leave a shiny glare and slippery surface, which are hardly the results you want.

 Some experts even say these treatments cause the dashboard material to dry out or age faster.
-Also, tires become discolored as a side effect of their built-in chemicals — the waxes and antioxidants that form a protective coating against airborne elements, according to Bill Vandewater, consumer products manager in sales engineering at Bridgestone/Firestone North American Tire.
+Also, tires become discolored as a side effect of their built-in chemicals — the waxes and antioxidants that form a protective coating against airborne elements.
 Aftermarket shiners can restore a tire's color, but they strip the tire of its original protectants.
 The result?
-Vandewater says that over time, cracks form in the rubber.
-As an alternative, he suggests using mild soap and water with a good brush on the tires.
+Over time, cracks form in the rubber.
+As an alternative, use mild soap and water with a good brush on the tires.
 We suggest simply wiping down the dashboard with a wet cloth; there's no need for chemicals.

 Myth No. 4: It's best to drive cars with automatic transmissions around town in "3" — or in "D" with the overdrive button off — and save "D" for the highway.
 The original idea was that drivers needed to lock out the highest gear for more responsive performance in stop-and-go driving.
 Most modern vehicles employ transmissions that are quick to kick down into a lower gear, so driving without the topmost gear around town only lowers gas mileage.